ssharples/blosm-website/QUEUE_PROCESSING.md

 **For immediate processing:**
 - Run `./process-email-queue.sh 1` manually
-- Drains entire queue in ~2 minutes
+- Drains entire queue in ~3-4 minutes (for 200 emails)

 ---